ChibiOS/ChibiOS/readme.txt

   change).
 - NEW: Added to the documentation more notes about interrupt handlers in the ARM7 port.
-- OPT: Removed an unused field in the VTList structure.
 - OPT: Speed optimizations of the STM32 SPI driver, improved latency.
 - OPT: Speed optimizations of the STM32 ADC driver.
 - CHANGE: The mailboxes macros chMBSize(), chMBGetEmpty(), chMBGetFull(),